ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 {: #vpc-pps-basics-consumer-review}
 {: step}

-Running {{site.data.keyword.bpshort}} for the consumer has created the following resources:
+Running {{site.data.keyword.bpshort}} for the consumer creates the following resources:
 * one virtual private cloud (VPC),
 * two subnets,
 * one virtual server instance in each subnet,